tendai22/dpans94_ja/app.md

     \ F83 and F-PC version; leaves only CONTEXT
     : SEAL ( -- ) GET-ORDER OVER 1 SET-ORDER DISCARD ;

-The preceding definition of ONLY in terms of a “ROOT” word list follows F83 usage, and assumes that the  default search order just includes ROOT and FORTH.
+The preceding definition of ONLY in terms of a "ROOT" word list follows F83 usage, and assumes that the  default search order just includes ROOT and FORTH.
 A more portable definition of FORTH and ONLY,  without the assumptions, is:

     <omit the ...
 WORDLIST CONSTANT ROOT ... line>
     CREATE FORTH GET-ORDER OVER , DISCARD DO-VOCABULARY